mui/mui-x/docs/data/data-grid/column-pinning/column-pinning.md

 ### Pin non-pinnable columns programmatically

-It may be desirable to allow one or more columns to be pinned or unpinned programmatically that can not be pinned or unpinned on the UI (i.e. columns for which prop `disableColumnPinning = true` or `colDef.pinnable = false`).
+It may be desirable to allow one or more columns to be pinned or unpinned programmatically that cannot be pinned or unpinned on the UI (i.e. columns for which prop `disableColumnPinning = true` or `colDef.pinnable = false`).
 This can be done in one of the following ways.

 - (A) Initializing the pinned columns